kovzol/geogebra-discovery/README.md

 ### Classic 5

-* Type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux or on Mac.
-On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) will be used.
-(The current version automatically downloads and compiles [Tarski](https://www.usna.edu/Users/cs/wcbrown/tarski/index.html) 1.29.
+The current version automatically downloads and compiles [Tarski](https://www.usna.edu/Users/cs/wcbrown/tarski/index.html) 1.29.
 It requires the [readline](https://tiswww.case.edu/php/chet/readline/rltop.html) and [openssl](https://www.openssl.org/)
 libraries, as mentioned above.
-In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built.)
+In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built.
+See below the detailed instructions.

+#### Steps to build GeoGebra Discovery on Linux

+* Open a terminal and type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux.
+On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) will be used.
 * Run `./build5` to build the complete GeoGebra Discovery system.
 * Enter `./run5` to start the software.
 It will start RealGeom as well in a separate window.
 On a Raspberry Pi (or, if Mathematica or WolframScript is available locally) RealGeom will connect to Mathematica automatically:
 To override this behavior you may want to use `./run5 --realgeomws=remoteurl:http\://localhost\:8765,cas:tarski` if you prefer to use Tarski instead.
-* The command `./deploy5` will create a .zip file that contains all necessary components to run the program.
+* If you want to make a copy of the program, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
 Mac users should use the command line `./deploy5 -j`.
 The deployment tool comes with a built-in help that can be invoked by the `-h` option.